Repair-Share/lend-engine-app/INSTALL.md

     and requires a Postmark API key to be set as SYMFONY__POSTMARK_API_KEY env var
         * Create Postmark account
         * Setup Sender Signature
+        * Request approval of your account to send messages to external domains
-        * Switch lend engine plan 'business'.
+        * Switch lend engine plan to 'business'.
 This makes it possible to update 'From' email adres
         * Go to lend engine 'General' settings
         * Set your postmark API key in 'Postmark API key for outbound email'
         * Make sure '"From" email address for outbound email' matches your Sender Signature